Blackjack Hand Rankings

 Dean McHugh

-If you want to win at Blackjack, you’ll need to know how to value each card and how to create a winning hand.
+If you want to improve your chances at Blackjack, it’s essential to understand the value of each card and how to play your hand strategically.
 In this guide, we take a look at how each card and hand scores in Blackjack and how they all rank.

 What Is The Value of Each Card in Blackjack?

 If you don’t know how much each card is worth in Blackjack, you won’t be able to create a winning hand.
-Understanding the Blackjack scoring system is crucial to success, but luckily, it’s also pretty easy to remember.
+Understanding the Blackjack scoring system is a key step in making informed decisions during gameplay.

 This table shows the value of every card you might draw during a Blackjack game: